 How much, how often, and what to feed your Goldfish depends on age, season, or whether you are conditioning your fish for breeding.

-Adult fish should be fed between 1-2% of their body weight per day.
-If only one feeding a day is possible, a good quality food that won’t dissolve before the fish can eat it is needed.
-This is why a gel food such as Repashy Super Gold is recommended.
+Adult fish should be fed between 1-2% of their body weight daily.
+If only one feeding a day is possible, a good quality food that won't dissolve before the fish can eat it is needed.
+This is why I feed and recommend a gel food such as Repashy Super Gold.

 The danger of overfeeding is often the reason given to feed only what can be consumed in a few minutes.

 Fact: Goldfish cannot be overfed!
 Goldfish are slow eaters compared to some fish species because they only have a rudimentary stomach.
-They force as much food as they can into their mouths and then slowly chew and swallow it before looking for another mouthful.
+They force as much food as possible into their mouths and slowly chew and swallow it before looking for another mouthful.

 Like all Goldfish varieties, the Black Moor requires good water quality to thrive.
-The difficulty with this is Goldfish can become large given the right conditions; when young they need a lot of food to grow quickly which produces large amounts of waste.
+The difficulty with this is that Goldfish can become large given the right conditions; when young, they need a lot of food to grow quickly, which produces large amounts of waste.

 The ideal water parameters for Black Moor are: